Investing in Midwives

 Some of the key activities for 2013 included capacity building of Associations; review of draft technical and policy documents from countries such as consultant’s terms of references and strategic plans; technical assistance to countries including development of harmonised curricula for Diploma and Bachelor’s programmes, and contribution towards the development of scope of work for CMAs and their job descriptions for recruitment; as well as provision of support for regulatory strengthening.

-The publication of the ICM Standard List for Competency-based Skills Training after a final review was a significant achievment in education.
+The publication of the ICM Standard Equipment List for Competency-based Skills Training after a final review was a significant achievment in education.

 HIghlights from the team's work